jkjung-avt/jkjung-avt.github.io/_posts/2019-05-15-opencv-on-nano.md

 $ python3 tegra-cam.py --usb --vid 0 --width 1280 --height 720
 ```

-And voila, I could see my Jetson Nano DevKit in the webcam image.
+And voila, the Jason Nano DevKit in action, running with the freshly built and installed opencv-3.4.6, and shot from the webcam.

 ![Jetson Nano in Action](/assets/2019-05-15-opencv-on-nano/nano_in_action.png)